wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Blocks (in fact, tags) are uniquely identified using their indexes into the `lines_` vector.
 Hash functions for mapping addresses to set indexes and replacement algorithms that selects a victim block on insert eviction are also given as constructor arguments.
-The implementation of these two are also decoupled from the tag array, and they can be loaded as subcomponents into slot `hash` and `replacement`, respectively, using the Python configuration file.
+The implementation of these two are also decoupled from the tag array, and they can be loaded as subcomponents into slot `hash` and `replacement` (of `class Cache`, not `class CacheArray`), respectively, using the Python configuration file.
+Note that both `hash` and `replacement` are just regular data members of `class CacheArray`, and they are supposed to be initialized and loaded into the subcomponent slots by the containing class, and then passed to `class CacheArray` as constructor arguments.

 The tag array object also explicitly maintains replacement information of each tag entry in its data member `rInfo`. `rInfo` is maintained as a mapping structure, with the set number being the key, and type